Hello, my name is Waneta Hebert (pronounced Wah-Nee-Tah A-Bear, formerly Carter) and I am an Instructional Designer.

-I went to college at Kent State, a relatively large school about an hour away from home.
+I went to college at Kent State University, a relatively large school about an hour away from home.
 At the end of my senior year, Kent put on what they called Teacher Interview Day – basically a job fair specifically for new teachers.
 The idea was that even if we didn’t get a follow-up interview or a job offer, we would get the experience of talking to administrators and answering interview questions.
-It worked quite well for me, as I was able to charm a math content specialist from Texas, who then set me up with two days of interviews for high school English positions all over the school district during my Spring Break, and those interviews ended with my first teaching job offer.
+It worked quite well for me, as I was able to impress a math content specialist from Texas, who then set me up with two days of interviews for high school English positions all over the school district during my Spring Break, and those interviews ended with my first teaching job offer.

 A couple months after graduation, I packed up my little VW Bug and my mom packed up a rental van and we trekked across the country to my new home.
 I lived in an apartment for a year before I purchased my home just outside Houston.

 On November 19th, 2016 I married my best friend, a fellow teacher I met in that first job here in Texas.
 We have a rescue zoo of four cats and two dogs, and I think it’s safe to say I’m living happily ever after here in Texas.

 Feel free to contact me with any questions (or offers of free coffee)!